 The Ranthambore Fort, built in the 10th century CE, stands tall over the entire National Park.
 Built by the Chauhan Dynasty, the Fort has been declared a UNESCO World Heritage Site.
 Located inside the fort is the majestic temple of Lord Ganesha, the Trinetra Ganesh Temple.
 Ganesha devotees visit the temple throughout the year.
 Two Jain temples, devoted to Lord Sumatinath and Lord Sambhavnath are other attractions of the Fort.
 Padam Lake and Surwal Lake are two among many that are a haven for bird watching.

-EXPLORE (Places to visit):
+EXPLORE (Places to visit in Ranthambore):

 - Ranthambore National Park & Tiger Reserve